 Buckle up, because this is going to be a fun ride.
-I’ll tell you why: when you dip your toe into the pool of men’s driving shoes, you find out pretty quickly that it’s a biiiig pool.
+When you dip your toe into the pool of men’s driving shoes, you find out pretty quickly that it’s a biiiig pool.
 While shoes — just plain old shoes — have been around for centuries, driving shoes were created in the mid-20th century, so they’re a relatively young category.
-However, driving shoes for men — or driving moccasins, as they’re commonly called — are ubiquitous because they’re a super-solid fashion style that is practically essential for every dude’s shoe tree.
+However, driving shoes for men — or driving moccasins, or car shoes, as they’re commonly called — are ubiquitous because they’re a super-solid fashion style that is practically essential for every dude’s shoe tree.

-UPDATE – This post was updated January 10, 2018.
-We removed a pair of Guccis — they’re beautiful, they’re great, and they’re tough to get in a variety of sizes — and a couple other brands.
-We’ve replaced them with better options!
+UPDATE – This post was updated May 17, 2018.
+We removed a pair of Guccis — they’re beautiful, they’re great, and they’re tough to get in a variety of sizes — and replaced a couple other brands.
+We added five additional brands and we’ve updated all pricing.
 Vroom!

 In 1963, the Italian Ministry of Industry and Trade gave Gianni Mostile a patent for his new creation, driving shoes.
 Sig.
 Mostile’s new company, called Car Shoe, created driving shoes for the very practical reason of helping race car drivers work the pedals.
 The new style of shoes were primarily defined by the nubbed sole: dozens of small rubber studs protruding from the outsole gave drivers more traction on the metal acceleration, brake and clutch (ABC) pedals.
 The heightened “foot feel” made it easier to perform the race car driver’s standard “heel-and-toe” technique of operating the pedals.

 Driving Shoes: They Really Do Work